quark-engine/quark-engine/docs/source/install.rst

       --multi-process INTEGER RANGE   Allow analyzing APK with N processes, where N doesn't exceeds the number of usable CPUs
                                       - 1 to avoid memory exhaustion.  [x>=1]
-      --rizin-path FILE               Specify a Rizin executable for Quark to perform analyses.
-      --disable-rizin-installation    Don't install Rizin automatically when no Rizin instance with a compatible version is found.
      --version                       Show the version and exit.
       --help                          Show this message and exit.

 To learn how to scan multiple samples in a directory, please have a look at :ref:`Directory Scanning <dir_scan>`